BryanShubo/Groovy/Groovy_Features.md

 ```
 { -> }
 ```
-*The previous snippet is actually a closure without body.
+* The previous snippet is actually a closure without body.
-*It is, in fact, an object of type groovy.lang.Closure.
+* It is, in fact, an object of type groovy.lang.Closure.
-*As with every other object, a closure can be passed to other methods or even to other closures.
+* As with every other object, a closure can be passed to other methods or even to other closures.
-*However, a closure is also a method—a method with no associated class; *therefore, it may have arguments and can return a value (yes, it can also return a closure).
+* However, a closure is also a method—a method with no associated class;
+* Therefore, it may have arguments and can return a value (yes, it can also return a closure).
-*A closure always returns the value of the last statement in the body; the return keyword is not needed.
+* A closure always returns the value of the last statement in the body; the return keyword is not needed.